How much does pocket door installation cost?Get a free quote now

 Average pocket door installation costs range from $500 – $3,500.
 Pocket doors are usually seen in homes with tighter, limited spaces.
 Since pocket doors hide inside a wall cavity, they don't take up a lot of floor space.
 To know more about the average cost of pocket door installation, continue reading.

 How much does it cost to install pocket doors?

 Like for other handyman jobs out there, consider the material, location, and size of your pocket door.
 Moreover, installing a pocket door in an existing wall can be cheaper than replacing it completely.
 To help you better understand the cost of installing pocket doors, check out the table below:

 Like regular doors, pocket doors can be made of different materials.
 Each material comes with its pros and cons and serves different purposes.
 Here are the different types of pocket doors commonly found in residential spaces:

 Wooden pocket doors are one of the most commonly installed doors out there.
 Because of their durability, these doors can typically last for years or even decades, making them a popular choice for homeowners.
 While these doors are a good investment, they usually come with a high price tag.
 They also come in different styles and wood grains.

-If you're looking for a more lightweight pocket door, aluminium doors are the way to go.
+If you're looking for a more lightweight pocket door, aluminum doors are the way to go.
 They have a clean, modern appearance, which makes them a popular choice for a lot of contemporary homes.
-One of the downsides of aluminium pocket doors is that they tend to dent over time, making them difficult to slide in and out of a wall cavity.
+One of the downsides of aluminum pocket doors is that they tend to dent over time, making them difficult to slide in and out of a wall cavity.

 Double pocket doors are installed across each other, creating a large entryway to any parts of your home.
 Each door can be opened individually and operated together.
 Since you're installing two doors to create a large doorway, expect the installation costs to increase dramatically.